Elective monarchy: Invitation

-In the past; new polities or countries in internal turmoil sometimes selected and invited some person to become their monarch.For example, on 9 October 1918 the Parliament of newly independent Finland elected Prince Frederick Charles of Hesse, brother-in-law of the German Emperor Wilhelm II, as King of Finland – but soon afterwards, this move was foiled by the German defeat in WWI and the demise of Monarchy in Germany itself, and Finland opted to become a Republic instead.
-In 862, according to tradition, various East Slavic and Finnic tribes invited Rurik, a Varangian chief, to re-establish order; he is considered to be the traditional founder of the Russian monarchy and his descendants ruled Russia until 1598.
-In the Russian city-states of Pskov and Novgorod, various princes were invited to serve in their cities.
+Historically, new polities or countries in internal turmoil sometimes selected and invited some person to become their monarch.
+For example, on 9 October 1918 the Parliament of newly independent Finland elected Prince Frederick Charles of Hesse, brother-in-law of the German Emperor Wilhelm II, as King of Finland – but soon afterwards, this move was foiled by the German defeat in World War I and the demise of monarchy in Germany itself, and Finland opted to become a republic instead.

+According to Russian historiographic tradition, in 862, various East Slavic and Finnic tribes invited Rurik, a Varangian chief, to re-establish order; he is considered to be the traditional founder of the Russian monarchy and his descendants ruled Russia until 1598.
+In the Russian city-states of Pskov and Novgorod, various princes from neighboring principalities were invited to serve in their cities.

 Current elective monarchies

-Currently, the world's only true elective monarchies are:

 Cambodia

 Article 13 of the Cambodian Constitution stipulates that the monarch is chosen for a life term by the 9-member Royal Council of the Throne, the composition of which includes the President of the Senate, the Speaker of the National Assembly, the Prime Minister, the two Patriarchs of the country’s two main Buddhist Sangha Nikayas, the 1st and 2nd Deputy Presidents of the Senate and the 1st and 2nd Deputy Speakers of the National Assembly.
-Article 14 of the Constitution further states that the royal candidate for the throne must be at least 30 years old and a descendant of the late King Ang Duong, King Norodom or King Sisowath.
+Article 14 of the Constitution further states that the royal candidate for the throne must be at least 30 years old and a descendant of King Ang Duong, King Norodom or King Sisowath.

 Holy See

 In the Holy See and the associated Vatican City State, the Pope is elected for life in a conclave by the College of Cardinals, generally from among their number.
+The Cardinal or any other elected individual that obtains the necessary majority of two thirds needed to be elected Pope may decline which would mean the Conclave shall continue voting until another person gets the majority and accepts.
+The Pope may resign at any time after his election as long as the resignation is made "freely and properly manifested".
+The resignation does not need to be accepted by any other entity or individual and takes effect immediately.